dotnet/dotnet-docker/samples/aspnetapp/README.md

 ```

 After the application starts, navigate to `http://localhost:8000` in your web browser.

+## Build and run the sample for Ubuntu 18.04 with Docker

+You can also build for [Ubuntu 18.04](https://hub.docker.com/_/ubuntu/), with a `bionic` tag.
+The `bionic` tags are documented at [microsoft/dotnet](https://hub.docker.com/r/microsoft/dotnet/).
+You would switch to the following tags:

+* SDK: 2.1-sdk-bionic
+* Runtime:-2.1-aspnetcore-runtime-bionic

 ## Build and run the sample for Linux ARM32 with Docker